Gladily/Growtopia-Project-Chaos/README.md

 also it would have a proxy within the program to help the client enter securely and avoid having your ip banned.

-the app would have many other great features, like multiple internal cheats, pathfinding, lua executor, auto surgery, spamming and automsg, cid creator, item library, growscan built in the program, advanced multibotting and internal client based farming, and its own Voice Activated A.I Assistant [ not sure about this one yet. ]
+the app would have many other great features, like multiple internal cheats, pathfinding, lua executor, auto surgery, spamming and automsg, cid creator, item library, growscan built in the program, advanced multibotting and internal client based autofarming, and its own Voice Activated A.I Assistant [ not sure about this one yet. ]

 and many other features within 1 app. the current work on the app is designing and planning, testing and updating each feature on its own till its close to being perfect